×

 Example:

-Immersive practice replicates real pressure: a rush-hour queue at the cashwrap, a warehouse wave with tight SLAs, or a line restart after a jam.
-Learners make time-boxed choices, see the knock-on effects, and learn to balance service, speed, and quality.
+Immersive simulations recreate real pressure situations such as a long queue at the cash wrap during rush hour, a warehouse operation with strict service-level agreements, or restarting a production line after a jam.
+Learners make decisions within a set time and observe the consequences, helping them learn how to balance service, speed, and quality.

 Upskilling Modules